Matrices

 Multiplying by Another Matrix

-To multiply two matrices together is actually a bit more difficult ... so I have whole page just for that called Multiplying Matrices.
+To multiply two matrices together is a bit more difficult ... read Multiplying Matrices to learn how.

 Dividing

 And what about division?
-Well you don't actually divide matrices, you do it this way:
+Well we don't actually divide matrices, we do it this way:

 A/B = A × (1/B) = A × B-1